 endpoint that you can use to list

-planets from the database we prepared earlier.
+planets from the database.
 Once your deployment is live, you should see the

 following results when navigating to https://<YOUR_APP_URL>.koyeb.app/planets